• Home

 There are loads of taxis available in Kyoto and they are very convenient if you have 3 or 4 people in your group or wish to get somewhere faster than the trains.

 We used a taxi to get from Kyoto Station to our hotel and then used trains and subway while sightseeing.
-However, taxis in Kyoto are relatively cheap so they are a great option if you’re no confident to navigate the train/subway system.
+However, taxis in Kyoto are relatively cheap so they are a great option if you’re not confident about navigating the train/subway system.

 Just be aware that most taxi drivers generally don’t speak English very well, so you’re best to be prepared and ask the hotel staff to write down your destination or hotel name in Japanese.